Racing to keep up…

 Image courtesy Maico Amorim - Unsplash

-• Consolidation: Over the past 15 years, the AEC industry has witnessed unprecedented consolidation.
-Canadian giants like WSP [70,000+ employees], Atkins Réalis [40,000+ employees], and Stantec [30,000+ employees] now compete head-to-head with regional firms for projects of all scales.
-These mega-firms offer a “one-stop-shop” solution, disrupting traditional collaboration models.
+• Consolidation: Over the last 20 years, the AEC industry has experienced unprecedented consolidation.
+Canadian mega-firms like WSP [70,000+ employees], Atkins Réalis [40,000+ employees], and Stantec [30,000+ employees] have emerged as dominant players, competing directly with much smaller regional firms.
+These conglomerates offer “one-stop-shop” solutions, challenging traditional collaboration models and creating new pressures for smaller firms.

-• Globalization and Starchitects: High-profile cultural and institutional projects often prioritize foreign “starchitects” over local talent, relegating Canadian firms to supporting roles.
-Even at the regional level, firms from Toronto and Montreal dominate projects in coastal and Prairie regions.
+• Globalization and Starchitects: High-profile cultural and institutional projects often prioritize foreign “starchitects” over local talent.
+This trend has relegated many Canadian firms to supporting roles.
+This pattern repeats itself at the regional level, where large firms from Toronto and Montreal dominate projects in other parts of the country.
+For smaller or regional firms, competing on this globalized stage is an uphill battle.

-• Blurring Roles: The traditional role of architects as “prime consultants” is eroding.
-General contractors, real estate giants, and vertically integrated firms are increasingly taking on responsibilities once reserved for architects, such as pre-design work and project management.
+• Blurring Roles: The traditional role of architects as “prime consultants” is diminishing.
+General contractors, real estate giants, and vertically integrated firms are expanding their scope, taking on responsibilities like pre-design work and project management.
+This shift has disrupted the industry’s traditional hierarchy, forcing architects to adapt to new competitive realities.

 INDUSTRY PLAYERS “WEARING NEW HATS”